Hair Tools

 Silk Pillowcase

-Not getting on with your hair buff – it falls off, it looks ridiculous… Maybe a silk pillowcase is the answer.
+Not getting on with your hair turban / buff – it falls off, you feel that it looks ridiculous… Maybe a silk pillowcase is the answer.

 The idea behind the silk pillowcase is that it causes less snagging and helps your hair retain more of its natural oils than sleeping on cotton.